 The oscillator and shift register in the TDA1540 are controlled externally.

 A dynamic control depending on the data input, specifies the analog conversion in a new order of magnitude.

 metronom base units

-Only fundamentally restored basic units are supplemented with metronom modules and modern components of the highest quality.
+Fundamentally restored base units are supplemented with metronom modules and modern components of the highest quality.

-Thanks to its remote control modules and digital input, a metronom leaves nothing to be desired in terms of functionality and comfort.
+Thanks to its respective remote control module and digital input, a metronom leaves nothing to be desired in terms of functionality and comfort.

 1. Revox B225

 The most sophisticated metronom CD player and DAC.

 Convinced with discrete single transistors in the adjustable output stage also as a solo cast on active speakers and headphones.